Buy Pre-War Cards

 I want free stuff — can you give me free stuff?

 Everyone loves free stuff.
-Typically, if you buy more than $20 worth of cards, I will throw in an extra or two, at my discretion.
+Typically, if you buy more than $10 worth of cards, I will throw in an extra or two, at my discretion.
+If you buy a bunch, you’ll get several free cards.

-Also, I will occasionally throw out a card that is free for the taking to the first person who asks for it.
+Also, I throw out cards that are free for the taking to the first person who asks for it.
 There’s no advance notice on this and there’s no guarantee that those will be in every sale.
-But I usually sneak a few of these into ech sale that can be claimed for free.
+But I usually sneak a few of these into each sale that can be claimed for free.

 How do I pay?